Exploring Ultra Rapid Data Assimilation Based on Ensemble Transform Kalman Filter with the Lorenz 96 Model: METHODOLOGY

 Therefore, from Equations \eqref{eq:ensemble_update_of_mean} and \eqref{eq:ensemble_update_of_perturbation}, the update equation of the analysis ensemble $\mathbf{X}^{a}$ is expressed by:

-Furthermore, the analysis ensemble $\mathbf{X}^{a}$ can be expressed in terms of the properties of $\mathbf{w}$ and $\mathbf{W}$ \citep[e.g.,][]{potthast_ultra_2018} as follows:
+Furthermore, the analysis ensemble $\mathbf{X}^{a}$ can be expressed in terms of the properties of $\mathbf{w}$ and $\mathbf{W}$ \citep[e.g.,][]{potthast_2018} as follows:

 Now, we consider the update equations of LETKF, which incorporates localization.
-In LETKF, the analysis ensemble is computed for each grid point using only observations within the localization radius as follows:
+In LETKF, the analysis ensemble is computed for each grid point using a subset of observations selected based on a localization scheme, as follows:

-where the subscript "$g$" denotes the $g$-th grid point (i.e., $\mathbf{x}_{g}^{a}, \mathbf{x}_{g}^{f} \in \mathbb{R}^{m}$ are row vectors), and the superscript "$loc$" denotes that the vector or matrix is based on the observations within the localization radius around the $g$-th grid point.
-For example, refer to \citet{hunt_efficient_2007} for details of LETKF.
+where the subscript "$g$" denotes the $g$-th grid point (i.e., $\mathbf{x}_{g}^{a}, \mathbf{x}_{g}^{f} \in \mathbb{R}^{m}$ are row vectors), and the superscript "$loc$" denotes that the vector or matrix is based on a subset of the observations selected by the localization scheme at the $g$-th grid point.
+For example, refer to \citet{hunt_2007} for details of LETKF.